-We have an exciting opportunity to join our team as a Associate Research Technician.
+Position Summary: We have an exciting opportunity to join our team as an Associate Research Technician.

 Assist in Developing Procedures - Assists in implementing new procedures and protocols to support experiments.
 Participates actively in developing, recommending and implementing new approved procedures, or modifications to existing protocols and procedures.
 Maintains and updates technical knowledge.

 Communication/Relationship with Others - Cooperates, communicates and relates well to all levels of Medical Center.
 Listens carefully to others in order to respond appropriately, answer questions or obtain needed information.
 Communicates ideas, problems, suggestions, and messages in a timely and effective manner.
 Maintains the confidentiality of all research information.
 Effective oral and written communication skills.

 Judgment/Decision-Making - Is able to recognize problems as they occur; and through the application of appropriate policy/ procedure, determine and/or recommends the appropriate solution.
 Seeks guidance as necessary for the performance of duties asks appropriate questions when in doubt and utilizes reference sources/materials to endure accuracy.
 Advises appropriate personnel of situations/problems requiring intervention of follow-up attention.

 Participates and performs other related duties as required.